Dear Seniors,

 Dear Naresh,

-On hand experience or exposure to solving problems is certainly a must for any professional degree holder.
-A law degree holder is not an exception for like any other professional/technical subject, law is also a vast one and one cannot be a master of all its branches.
-Even in lawyering, a Civil lawyer cannot handle a criminal case as effectively as a Criminal lawyer would do.
-Even among civil lawyers, one is specialized in tax matters, some other is specialized in Constitutional matter, yet some other is a stalwart in labor/service matters.
-The same situation prevails in the Judiciary also.
-Therefore, your degree is a mere passport but the visa is your in-depth knowledge of a particular branch of law which is associated with your profession.
-Experience is the application of theoretical knowledge to practical situation to get a desired result.
-As a HR manager handling industrial relations, you have to be well conversant not only with the compliance aspect of labor laws, but also should be thorough with the effects of non-compliance.
-While handling an industrial dispute, you should be well aware of the nuances of a conflict and be more concerned about the effects of its continued non-resolution rather than its quick-fix type of solution.
-So just an LLB to your credentials alone cannot make you an effective industrial relations manager.
-You should be familiar with important case laws.
-When you are interviewed, hypothetical questions would be put to you from case laws only to assess your legal bent of mind.
-Your positive answer can make up your non-experience and make the impression that you are a potential contender for the position.
-What I have mentioned is only an example.
-HR problems vary according to the type of the industry.
-Therefore, as a HR manager, it is not enough that you are thorough with routine administrative matters; you should be a motivator, trainer, co-ordinator, problem solver, easily accessible and so on and on.
+Hands-on experience or exposure to problem-solving is certainly a must for any professional degree holder.
+A law degree holder is not an exception, for like any other professional/technical subject, law is also vast, and one cannot master all its branches.
+Even in lawyering, a Civil lawyer cannot handle a criminal case as effectively as a Criminal lawyer could.
+Among civil lawyers, one may specialize in tax matters, while another may focus on Constitutional matters, and yet another may excel in labor/service matters.
+This diversity also exists within the Judiciary.
+Therefore, your degree is a mere passport; the visa is your in-depth knowledge of a particular branch of law associated with your profession.
+Experience is the application of theoretical knowledge to practical situations to achieve a desired result.
+As an HR manager handling industrial relations, you must be well-versed not only in the compliance aspect of labor laws but also knowledgeable about the effects of non-compliance.
+When dealing with an industrial dispute, understanding the nuances of a conflict and being more concerned about the effects of its continued non-resolution rather than seeking a quick-fix solution is vital.
+Thus, just having an LLB to your credentials alone cannot make you an effective industrial relations manager.
+Familiarity with important case laws is crucial.
+During interviews, hypothetical questions based on case laws will be posed to assess your legal mindset.
+A positive response can compensate for lack of experience and create the impression that you are a potential contender for the position.
+This is just one example.
+HR problems vary according to the industry type.
+Therefore, as an HR manager, it is not sufficient to be well-versed only in routine administrative matters; you should also be a motivator, trainer, coordinator, problem solver, easily accessible, and so on.

-In my work experience, I have seen many effective Personnel Managers ( as they were called then) with no law degree but countered questions of law in conflict situations about statutory compliance more effectively than a lawyer but ever ready for a compromise which was beneficial to both sides out of practical wisdom which does not always come from past experience only but also the ability to visualise the future.
+In my work experience, I have encountered many effective Personnel Managers (as they were called then) without a law degree who handled questions of law in conflict situations, particularly regarding statutory compliance, more effectively than a lawyer, as they were always ready for a compromise that benefited both sides out of practical wisdom, which does not solely stem from past experience but also from the ability to visualize the future.

-Therefore, if you bank more upon an LLB to be a HR manager of a manufacturing industry, it should supplement and complement your MBA(HR) in all the aspects of the job to the extent wherever necessary.
+Hence, if you rely more on an LLB to become an HR manager in a manufacturing industry, it should complement your MBA (HR) in all job aspects to the extent required.

 From India, Salem